armagedescu/BookingSmart/README.md

 # Login
 Login meant to work as a team member.
 In this application not intended to be secure.
+The Login is meant to enable tester specific functionalities.

 # Data Model